rnemeth90/rnemeth90.github.io/content/posts/2023-12-04-nginx-ingress-resp-header-size.md

 This will be a short post about a recent issue I encountered when using Nginx as a Kubernetes ingress.
 Though, this could also be encountered when using Nginx as a reverse proxy as well.
 The two definitions are functionally similar.

-We recently had clients call in complaining of our application returning random 502s (Bad Gateway).
+We recently had a client call in complaining of our application returning random 502s (Bad Gateway).

 After some investigation and the common finger-pointing, I found this entry in the logs of our ingress controllers: